Frequently Asked Questions

 Here are FAQs about Our training programs and OSHA courses.

-Each lesson takes no more than 3 minutes so you’ll never get bored, and you can stop and resume the course as many times as you want.
+Each lesson takes no more than ten minutes so you’ll never get bored, and you can stop and resume the course as many times as you want.
 Longer combination courses like the 10 Hour training will take an average of 10 hours and likely require multiple sessions.

 Our courses do not have a lengthy final exam at the end.
 We use shorter quizzes at the end of each module to check and reinforce what you learned.
 You must pass quizzes with an 80% score to proceed through the course.
 You will learn everything you need to pass in each module and you can retake each quiz three (3) times.